-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article – in honor of Women’s History Month and the just-ended Black History Month – Gena searches old newspapers to learn more about four African American women heroes.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog article – in honor of Women’s History Month and the just-ended Black History Month – Gena searches old newspapers to learn more about four African American women heroes.

 Recently an image of five African American women standing together, dressed as though they are at a special event or party, has been posted on social media websites.
 The text accompanying that image asks what those women have in common.
 The answer?
 They are all astronauts.